Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: Conformer Generation Baselines

 \section{Conformer Generation Baselines}

-\paragraph{RDKit ETKDGv3} RDKit baselines used ETKDGv3~\citep{Riniker2015-kk, Wang2020-ai} with macrocycle torsion preferences.
-We first embedded up to $2K$ conformers (where $K$ is the number of true conformers) using \texttt{EmbedMultipleConfs} with random coordinate initialization (\texttt{useRandomCoords=True}), which has been shown to be beneficial for generating macrocycle geometries~\citep{Wang2020-ai}.
-Conformers were subsequently optimized using MMFF94~\citep{Halgren_undated-kw} as implemented in RDKit and sorted by energy.
+\paragraph{RDKit ETKDGv3} RDKit baselines used ETKDGv3~\cite{Riniker2015-kk, Wang2020-ai} with macrocycle torsion preferences.
+We first embedded up to $2K$ conformers (where $K$ is the number of true conformers) using \texttt{EmbedMultipleConfs} with random coordinate initialization (\texttt{useRandomCoords=True}), which has been shown to be beneficial for generating macrocycle geometries~\cite{Wang2020-ai}.
+Conformers were subsequently optimized using MMFF94~\cite{Halgren_undated-kw} as implemented in RDKit and sorted by energy.
 Finally, the sorted conformers were filtered based on heavy-atom RMSD with a threshold of \SI{0.1}{\angstrom}.

-\paragraph{OpenEye OMEGA: Macrocycle Mode} OMEGA baselines were performed using OpenEye Applications (\texttt{2022.1.1}) with OMEGA (\texttt{v.4.2.0})~\citep{Hawkins2010-xq, Hawkins2012-aj} in \texttt{macrocycle} mode~\citep{Spellmeyer1997-wx}.
+\paragraph{OpenEye OMEGA: Macrocycle Mode} OMEGA baselines were performed using OpenEye Applications (\texttt{2022.1.1}) with OMEGA (\texttt{v.4.2.0})~\cite{Hawkins2010-xq, Hawkins2012-aj} in \texttt{macrocycle} mode~\cite{Spellmeyer1997-wx}.
 Conformational ensembles were generated with the following \texttt{macrocycle} settings: \texttt{maxconfs=}$2K$, \texttt{ewindow=20}, \texttt{rms=0.1}, \texttt{dielectric\_constant=5.0}, where $K$ corresponds to the number of ground truth conformers from the original CREST ensemble in the CREMP dataset.
 The dielectric constant was set to 5.0 (chloroform) to most closely mimic the implicit chloroform solvation used in CREMP.

-\paragraph{GeoDiff} We used the original paper implementation of GeoDiff from \citet{xu2022geodiff} available at \hyperlink{https://github.com/MinkaiXu/GeoDiff}{https://github.com/MinkaiXu/GeoDiff}, which we retrained to convergence on the CREMP dataset with the same data splits.
+\paragraph{GeoDiff} We used the original paper implementation and code (\href{https://github.com/MinkaiXu/GeoDiff}{github.com/MinkaiXu/GeoDiff}) of GeoDiff from Xu et al.~\cite{xu2022geodiff}, which we retrained to convergence on the CREMP dataset with the same data splits.
+We used the same experimental details as the GEOM-Drugs model from Xu et al.~\cite{xu2022geodiff}.
 As with all the other methods, we evaluated GeoDiff by sampling $2K$ conformers for each molecule.
 Inference for GeoDiff uses 5,000 time steps, which required more than \SI{24}{h} for all test set molecules on 20 A100 GPUs.